nonchris/telegram-bot/README.md

 * default inline keyboards
 * util wrapper `send_message`
 * `get_user_by_chat_id` for quick db access
-* converter of 'normal' text to escaped markdown text
+* converter of 'normal' text to escaped Markdown text
 * simple examples for normal and inline commands for better understanding
-* *TODO* Marks on all the main points to fill this project with functionality
+* *TODO Marks* on all the main points to fill this project with functionality

 *The only thing you need is to fill this structure with life!*